-The couple, who underwent a civil partnership in 2005 on the day such ceremonies were introduced, said friends had been eager to hear about their plans.
+The couple, who underwent a civil partnership in 2005 on the day such ceremonies were introduced, said family and friends had been eager to hear about their plans.

 In an interview for US TV, Sir Elton said: "We'll do it very quietly.
 But we will do it and it will be a joyous occasion and we will have our children."

 Loading article content